Wrinkles

 of sun rays.

-Arms stretch up above my head
+Outstretched arms above my head

-to empty space as in surrender.
+Wave in empty space as in surrender.

 Skin flaps embarrassingly loose.

-Wrinkles etched like fine grain
+Wrinkles etched like the grain

-on an old wooden floor
+In an old oak floor promises character.

 A comic taunt in mortal light,

-makes a passing wish for a new finish.
+Makes a wish for a new finish.

 I roll to my side, wheeze and cough,